Ryan-h1/SpaceWars/README.md

     familiarize yourself with the game.

 # Structure
-    "Graphics" Folder:
+### "Graphics" Folder
 Contains the .png graphics used in this video game.
-    "Sound" Folder:
+### "Sound" Folder
 Contains the .wav sound effects used in this video game.
-    "SourceCode" Folder:
+### "SourceCode" Folder
 Contains the source code of this video game.
-    "WorkLog" Folder:
+### "WorkLog" Folder
 Contains the work logs for this video game, completed over a one week period.
-    "README.md":
+### "README.md"
 This current file.
-    "SpaceWars.jar"
+### "SpaceWars.jar"
 The .jar program that can be run by the user by double clicking it.
-    "SpaceWarsManual.pdf":
+### "SpaceWarsManual.pdf"
 The pdf manual for this video game.